devMontagnini/business-exception-nestjs/README.md

-# exception-interceptor-nestjs
+# business-exception-nestjs
-Interceptor to help log and handle exception messages on NestJs
+Business exception with interceptor to help log and handle error messages on NestJs